 Activity Description:

-Participants will be introduced to the fundamentals of rugby through fun, beginner-friendly activities including passing, kicking, running drills, light fitness exercises, and non-contact game play.
+Participants will be introduced to the fundamentals of rugby through fun, beginner-friendly activities including passing, kicking, running drills and light fitness exercises.

 Date/Time: